drfoxvet/drfoxvet-net/site/content/post/cats-why-they-should-be-enclosed-and-not-roam-free.md

 ---
-title: 'cats: Why They Should be Enclosed and Not Roam Free'
+title: 'Cats: Why They Should be Enclosed and Not Roam Free'
 date: 2021-10-02T13:10:11.690Z
 tags:
   - Cats